 Evaluating color and clarity

-Vodka is typically clear and colorless, but slight differences in clarity may be observed.
+Vodka is typically clear and colorless, but slight differences in clarity may be observe.
 Hold the glass up to the light and examine the vodka for any impurities or cloudiness.
 High-quality vodka should be crystal clear with no visible particles or sediment.

 Assessing aroma